mwangiowen/RESTAURANT/README.md

 # Pizza Restaurants

-#### Created By Amar ahmed mon 22 jan 2024.
+#### Created By Owen Smith wed 30 jan 2024.

 ## Introduction

-For this assessment, you'll be working with a Pizza Restaurant domain.
+For this assessment, you'll be working with a Pizza Restaurant dweb.

 The job here is to build out the Flask API to add the functionality described in the deliverables below.